Israel's latest airstrikes in Gaza kill at least 15 including children

 Mediators Egypt, Qatar and the United States continue to push Israel and Hamas toward a phased deal that would stop the fighting and free the hostages.

 Concerns about a wider regional conflict continue.
 Israel on Saturday struck the port of Hodeida in Yemen in the first known Israeli strikes there since the war in Gaza began.
-The strikes, in response to a deadly Houthi drone strike in Tel Aviv, threatened to open a new front as Israel battles Iranian proxies in the region, including Hezbollah in neighboring Lebanon.
+The strikes, in response to a deadly Houthi drone strike in Tel Aviv, threatened to open a new front as Israel battles Iranian proxies in the region.

 On Sunday, the Israeli military said that it intercepted a missile fired from Yemen as the Houthis vowed “impactful strikes.”